 Source 1: 2007 MP/H Rules

-MP/H Rules/Histology--Pleura: How is histology coded when a Final Diagnosis is “malignant neoplasm, compatible with malignant mesothelioma” if the COMMENT section of the pathology report indicates the tumor has a mixed epithelial and sarcomatoid pattern?
-See discussion.
+MP/H Rules/Histology--Pleura: How is histology coded when the pathology report final diagnosis is “malignant neoplasm, compatible with malignant mesothelioma” if the COMMENT section of the pathology report indicates the tumor has a mixed epithelial and sarcomatoid pattern?
+See Discussion.

-This case was discussed with a pathologist, who feels the correct histology should be biphasic mesothelioma (9053/3) because there are both epithelial and sarcomatoid components to this tumor.
-However, when you apply the current MP/H Rules, the histology is coded to 9050/3 (mesothelioma, NOS) because the term "pattern" cannot be used to code a more specific histologic type for invasive tumors.
-If this really is a biphasic mesothelioma, that data is lost for researchers, because the current MP/H Rules fail to allow us to capture this information.
+This case was discussed with a pathologist who feels the correct histology should be biphasic mesothelioma (9053/3) because there are both epithelial and sarcomatoid components to this tumor.
+However, applying the current MP/H Rules, the histology is coded to 9050/3 (mesothelioma, NOS) because the term "pattern" cannot be used to code a more specific histologic type for invasive tumors.
+If this truly is a biphasic mesothelioma, that data is lost for researchers because the current MP/H Rules fail to capture this information.
 Should the term pattern be used to code the more specific histology in this case?

-Apply the MP/H rules as written until they are revised.
-The word "pattern" and other terms will be reconsidered for the next iteration of the rules.
+Code the histology to malignant mesothelioma, NOS [9050/3].
+Apply the MP/H Rules as written until they are revised.
+The word “pattern” and other terms will be reconsidered for the next iteration of the rules.